 - Date of occupancy.

 - If property is titled in a trust, copy of entire trust must be submitted or Certificate of Trust supplied by the Property Appraisers Office.

 - If you are filing on a mobile home, proof of title or registration to mobile home and deed to property must be brought into office to obtain a “Real Property” application.

-Homebound persons and other qualified individuals with disabilities who cannot readily leave their home to visit one of our offices may also file for a Homestead Exemption or any other additional exemption.
+Home-bound persons and other qualified individuals with disabilities who cannot readily leave their home to visit our office may also file for a Homestead Exemption or any other additional exemption.

-Please call: (407) 742-5000 to arrange for a visit from our office to assist you with any exemption you are applying for.
+Please call: (407) 742-5000 to arrange for a visit from our office to assist you with any exemption for which you are applying.